Lexx: Season 1 (Tales from a Parallel Universe)

 Stanley, Zev, 790, and Giggerota reach the ship's bridge.
-The ship introduces itself as the Lexx, a machine-insect hybrid and "the most powerful weapon of destruction in the two universes", capable of destroying an entire planet in a single blast.
+The ship introduces itself as the Lexx, a machine–insect hybrid and "the most powerful weapon of destruction in the two universes", capable of destroying an entire planet in a single blast.
 The energy Stanley absorbed is revealed to be the key to the Lexx, making Stanley its captain.
 As Stanley instructs the Lexx to fly off the Cluster, they are cornered by Kai who throws Giggerota off the bridge.
 Before Kai can execute the others, he instead heads to the ship's hold to protect the Divine Predecessors who are being attacked by a Cluster Lizard.
 After saving them, Kai regains his memories from the brain of the Divine Predecessor who killed him, prompting him to turn against His Shadow.
 The Lexx is pursued and boarded by His Shadow, who attacks Kai for turning against him.
 Stanley and Zev distract His Shadow long enough for Kai to destroy him; his essence retreats from the ship as it travels through a portal into the Dark Zone.
-While traversing the portal, the Lexx's memory of His Shadow and its allegiance to him is wiped.
+While traversing the portal, the Lexxs memory of His Shadow and its allegiance to him is wiped.
 The Lexx destroys the remnants of His Shadow's fleet that followed them through the portal.
 The three then begin searching the Dark Zone for a new home, away from His Shadow.

 During their search, they encounter Kai's homeworld and explore it for insights into his past.
 Finding the planet abandoned, they are pursued by Giggerota who attempts to destroy the planet by disabling a series of towers that are keeping a dying star from becoming a supernova.
 The trio become separated from each other and discover the Time Prophet's prophecy of Kai destroying the insect civilization.
 Giggerota disables the towers, but the crew escapes aboard the Lexx without her.
 She and the planet are destroyed in the supernova.

 After some time, the Lexx runs low on organic fuel and lands on the nearby planet of Klaagia to feed.
 The group discovers a group of psychotics obsessed with "pattern", a liquid made from organic material that parasites within their bodies feed on.
 Stan, Zev, and Kai inadvertently awaken the parasite queen, who attaches itself to the Lexx and pursues them off the planet.
 The Lexx fires on the planet and destroys it, using the meteors to kill the queen.